 \subsubsection{High-Level Structure}

 Disclosure policies typically use similar headings and sub-headings (e.g. scope, eligibility, and engagement rules).
 This structural regularity made it possible to systematically align each document with established policy elements, an approach used in prior work~\cite{zhao18,Walshe23}.
 We rely on these structural cues (headings, sub-headings, and section organization) when mapping the documents to analytical elements.

 We organized the 168 documents using Walshe \textit{et al.}~\cite{Walshe23}'s analytical framework that categorizes bug bounty policies into 12 elements.
-These include definitions of scope, eligibility of vulnerabilities, rules of engagement, legal \& procedural guidelines, restrictions on participants \& activities, evaluation of rewards, and official company statements.
+These include scope, eligibility of vulnerabilities, rules of engagement, legal \& procedural guidelines, restrictions on participants \& activities, evaluation of rewards, and official company statements.
 To identify structural themes from each document, we manually mapped (sub)headings to the prior work's codebook~\cite{Walshe23} (introduced in Appendix~\ref{sec:Supplement}).

 After reading the policies in full, we found that the previous framework required extensions to better address our research questions.
 During team discussions among three researchers, we identified several policy components that repeatedly appeared as standalone structural sections across documents but were not explicitly and fully captured in the prior framework.

 As a result, we added \verb|Service-Commitments| to capture whether vendors specify different response timelines for AI-related reports, and \verb|Contact-Channel| to reflect the practice of directing AI vulnerability submissions to separate reporting channels.
 In addition, we split \verb|Legal-Clauses| into: \verb|Compliance-Requirements| and \verb|Safe-Harbor|, as these two aspects serve distinct functions: safe harbor provisions are typically separated from general legal clauses in policies to address the special considerations associated with protecting security researchers~\cite{Hantke24}.
 Adding these elements allowed us to identify differences in how vendors structure AI-specific disclosure practices.

-All collected policy texts were classified according to our expanded 15-element schema.
-To account for modularity, we segmented the text using section headers and relevant keywords.
+All collected policy texts were mapped according to our expanded 15-element schema.
+To account for modularity, we segmented the text using subheadings.
 For policies that did not contain a particular element, the corresponding field was left empty.
 This process resulted in 1,011 policy elements.
 We did not test IRR for the existing structural elements as the codebook was already established in prior work~\cite{Walshe23}.